National Minimum Wage Increase Factsheet 2025

 1 min read

-On Monday, 3 June 2024, the Fair Work Commission (FWC) delivered a substantial increase to Australia’s minimum wages for award-free and award-covered employees.
+On Tuesday, 3 June 2025, the Fair Work Commission (FWC) announced a substantial increase to Australia’s minimum wages for award-free and award-covered employees.
+The increase of 3.5% will take effect from 1 July 2025.

 So, what does the recent national minimum wage increase mean for your business?
 If you’re looking for a quick-read version of these changes, this factsheet is for you.